Device Forts: Armament

 The forts were typically equipped with a mixture of brass and iron artillery guns.
-Guns made of brass could fire more quickly—up to eight times an hour—and were safer to use than their iron equivalents, but were expensive and required imported copper.
+Guns made of brass could fire more quickly—up to eight times an hour—and were safer to use than their iron equivalents, but were expensive and required imported copper (tin could be sourced from Cornwall and Devon).
 In the 1530s Henry had established a new English gun-making industry in the Weald of Kent and London, staffed by specialists from mainland Europe.
 This could make cast-iron weapons, but probably initially lacked the capacity to supply all of the artillery required for the Device forts, particularly since Henry also required more guns for his new navy.
 A technical breakthrough in 1543, however, led to the introduction of vertical casting and a massive increase in Henry's ability to manufacture iron cannons.
 Few guns from this period have survived, but during excavations in 1997 an iron portpiece was discovered on the site of the South Blockhouse in Kingston on Hull.
-The weapon, now known as "Henry's Gun", is one of only four such guns in the world to have survived and is displayed at the Hull Museums.
+The weapon, now known as "Henry's Gun", is one of only four such guns in the world to have survived and is displayed at the Hull and East Riding Museum.

 In addition to artillery, the Device Forts were equipped with infantry weapons.
-Handguns, typically an early form of matchlock arquebus called a hagbush, would have been used for close defence; these were 6 ft long and supported on tripods.
+Handguns, typically an early form of matchlock arquebus, would have been used for close defence; these were 6 ft long and supported on tripods.
 Many forts also held supplies of bows, arrows and polearms, such as bills, pikes and halberds.
 Longbows were still in military use among English armies in the 1540s, although they later declined quickly in popularity, and these, along with the polearms, would have been used by the local militia when they were called out in a crisis.